spaceboy/nette-cli/README.md

 ## Using helpers

-When things gonna be complicated, you should need to share some argument(s) or worker functions(s) between two or more scripts (eg. between `cli` script and `cron` script).
+When things gonna be complicated, you should need to share some argument(s) or worker functions(s) between two or more scripts (e.g. between `cli` script and `cron` script).
 Feel free to use helpers.
 You can set both static and dynamic methods as command worker function as well as closure.
 Just don't forget that those methods must be public.

 ```